 Utilize the expertise and experience of your guide.
 Guides will usually conduct an orientation before entering the water.
 Listen to their advice, try your equipment and ask questions if you are unsure about anything.
 When in the water ask for help if your mask is leaking or if you are not comfortable.
 Your guide also has much knowledge about the undersea creatures you encounter, so ask questions about what you see.

-71% of the Earth’s surface is covered by water, and snorkeling from a small ship is a great way to explore it.
+71% of the Earth’s surface is covered by water, and snorkeling from a small ship cruise is a great way to explore it.
 With these simple snorkeling tips your next snorkel experience will be safe and enjoyable.
+Contact the AdventureSmith team to receive personalized recommendations on the best snorkel cruises for your travel style.